githubEdit

 Sets

 While the developer documentation on $sets and the +in core is comprehensive, it is organized alphabetically which can make it difficult to see what's going on with set relations.
-This article will describe set identities and relations through the Hoon standard library.
+This article will describe set identities and relationsarrow-up-right through the Hoon standard library.

 A $set is a tree with a particular internal order based on the hash of the value.
 This tends to balance the values and make lookup and access more efficient over large sets.